How to Give ad Receive a Compliment

 Bad Managers Reinforce Negative Behavior.
 Great Leaders Reinforce Positive Behavior.

 Good coaches and leaders, however, look for positive behavior.
-Then they reinforce that positive behavior so that they get more of it.
+Then they reinforce that good behavior so that they get more of it.
 For instance, John Wooden, the famous UCLA basketball coach had an incredible career.
 His team won the NCAA championship 10 times in 12 years, had four perfect 30-0 seasons, and at one time, had a record 88 game win streak.
 One of the secrets to his success was creating a phenomenal “reserve team.”

 Coach Wooden decided that he would have more success if he limited playing time to just seven or eight players.
 That meant that his reserves (his bench) were not likely to ever see any playing time in an actual game.
 Coach Wooden, knowing how frustrating his method was to these reserves, used a different coaching style for them.
 He knew that his regulars received positive feedback from the crowds and the media.
 The reserves didn’t receive that affirmation, though.
-So, he made a conscious effort to constantly tell the reserves about the value they brought to the team.
+So, he made a conscious effort to use verbal praise, telling the reserves about the value they brought to the team.
 (Gallimore and Tharp.)

 People Are Resistant to Giving Praise and Compliments Today.